zarchri/photocallenge/README.md

 ### Known Bugs

-* In the mobile media queries the cover text on the homepage is not centered, I have also a problem with the header the menu icon is not in the header where I want it would be and the title in the header is centered and not on the left.
+* In the gallery it look good in my prewiev but my deployed link is not looking same.
+It look there that it is a image too much.